nathan0404/cs166Project/README.md

 where 1 is on time and 0 is not on time also assuming flight means flightNumber not ID, becuase ID is unique

-example queries from lab
+Assuming for Query 2 of Customers for finding Ticket Cost after given a Flight Number to provide all flights rather than submitting a specific date prior. example queries from lab

    public static void QueryExample(EmbeddedSQL esql){